Sacraments: Personal Facilitation and Limitations for ONAC Members

 Permission to serve these medicines requires prior approval from Mother Church.

-We also recognize sacred medicines of Hapé and Sananga, however these are not medicines which can be easily cultivated or prepared.
-Therefore, be sure you source these medicines from a reputable company.
-Both of these medicines are legal in the United States.
+We also recognize the sacred medicines of hapé and sananga, however these are not medicines which can be easily cultivated or prepared.
+Therefore, be sure to obtain these medicines from an ONAC medicine person or branch, or other reliable sources.

 Many of our sacred medicines can be obtained over the internet, however, we strongly caution all members to avoid purchasing from third parties who have not been vetted by ONAC.
-This could cause legal and health problems for those using those medicines.
+This could cause legal and health problems for those working with those medicines.